wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/embedded-web-experiences/includes/5-exercise-create-custom-teams-channel-tab.md

 ### Test the channel tab page

 At this point, the channel tab page is complete.
-If the web server is not still running, rebuild the project and start the web server by executing **gulp ngrok-server**.
+If the web server isn't still running, rebuild the project and start the web server by running **gulp ngrok-server**.

-Open a browser and navigate to **https://teams.microsoft.com** and sign in with the credentials of a Work and School account.
+Open a browser, and go to [Microsoft Teams](https://teams.microsoft.com).
+Sign in with the credentials of a Work and School account.

-Navigate to the team where the tab is installed and select the channel tab.
-Enter two values and select the **Calculate** button.
-The results of the calculation will be displayed next to the button:
+Go to the team where the tab is installed, and select the channel tab.
+Enter two values, and select the **Calculate** button.
+The results of the calculation appear next to the button.

 ![Screenshot of the working channel button](../media/05-channel-tab-06.png)

-Use the **Settings** link on the tab to open the configuration tab and change the math operation.
+Use the **Settings** link on the tab to open the configuration tab, and change the math operation.

-Stop the local web server by pressing <kbd>CTRL</kbd>+<kbd>C</kbd> in the console to stop the running process.
+Stop the local web server by selecting <kbd>Ctrl</kbd>+<kbd>C</kbd> in the console to stop the running process.

 ## Summary